ABCs of Accounting and Bookkeeping for Airbnb Investors

 Full Property: If you don’t live in the home and never use it for personal purposes, you can deduct all expenses for the days it is rented.
 For example, if the property is rented for 150 days, you can deduct 41% of your expenses from your rental income (150 ÷ 365 = 41%).

-Making money is great, and paying taxes on your hard-earned income is significantly less exciting.
-Learning the basics of Airbnb accounting will help you keep a bigger piece of the pie.
+Making money is great, but paying taxes on your hard-earned income is significantly less exciting.
+Learning Airbnb accounting basics instead of hiring an accounting firm will help you keep a bigger piece of the pie.

 Open a bank account